-- 7.1 TfL will have regard to the Criminal Procedure and Investigations Act 1996, as amended by the Criminal Justice Act 2003 and the associated Code of Practice in the disclosure of prosecution materials. - 7.2 TfL will retain and preserve all evidence that may be relevant to a prosecution, whether or not that evidence is to form part of the prosecution case. - 7.3 TfL will endeavour in all cases to adopt a consistent approach to disclosure by disclosing prosecution materials in advance of any hearing.
+- 7.1TfL will have regard to the Criminal Procedure and Investigations Act 1996, as amended by the Criminal Justice Act 2003 and the associated Code of Practice in the disclosure of prosecution materials. - 7.2 TfL will retain and preserve all evidence that may be relevant to a prosecution, whether or not that evidence is to form part of the prosecution case. - 7.3 TfL will endeavour in all cases to adopt a consistent approach to disclosure by disclosing prosecution materials in advance of any hearing.

-8. Owner/Custodian
+- 8. Owner/Custodian

-- 8.1 This policy is sponsored and owned by TfL's Traffic Manager or his delegated officer.
+- 8.1This policy is sponsored and owned by TfL's Traffic Manager or his/her delegated officer.

 - 8.2 This policy will reside with the following TfL officials who will be responsible for responding to all policy related queries in the first instance:

-- 1. Head of Planned Interventions

-- 2. Operational Analysis Manager
+- I. Network Regulation Manager

-- 3. Works Compliance Team Leader
+- 2. Works Compliance Manager